dieaquino/squirrel_data_engineer/README.md

 ### Docker Implementation and Data Ingestion
 - Set up two Docker environments: one for development and one for production, choosing PostgreSQL as the database.
-- Created a `source` directory to store the CSV data files.
+- Created a `code/source` directory to store the CSV data files.
-- Handled data ingestion from `/source/park-data.csv` and `/source/squirrel-data.csv`.
+- Handled data ingestion from `code/source/park-data.csv` and `code/source/squirrel-data.csv`.

 ### Data Staging and Processing
 - Preprocessed the data, including cleaning, null field validation, removing strange characters, and deduplicating rows.